junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 The elevator clinks to life, descending to their level, the echo sounding too loud for the space, loud enough as if it can stir awake ghosts living here -- that's what this whole place feels like, a building for ghosts, for the dead.
 Cas thinks, shifting uneasily.

-They run into the elevator the minute it opens the barred door, and let it take them wherever the fate decides to bring them.
+They run into the elevator the minute it opens the barred door, and let it take them wherever fate decides to bring them.

 "They're close," River reports, looking at her device.